janosh/matbench-discovery/site/src/routes/preprint/+page.md

 @Fig:metrics-table shows performance metrics for all models included in the initial release of Matbench Discovery.
 CHGNet takes the top spot on all metrics except true positive rate (TPR) and emerges as current SOTA for ML-guided materials discovery.
 The discovery acceleration factor (DAF) measures how many more stable structures a model found compared to the dummy discovery rate of 43k / 257k $\approx$ 16.7\% achieved by randomly selecting test set crystals.
 Consequently, the maximum possible DAF is ~6.
 This highlights the fact that our benchmark is made more challenging by deploying models on an already enriched space with a much higher fraction of stable structures than uncharted materials space at large.
 As the convex hull becomes more thoroughly sampled by future discovery, the fraction of unknown stable structures decreases, naturally leading to less enriched future test sets which will allow for higher maximum DAFs.

 Note that MEGNet outperforms M3GNet on DAF (2.70 vs 2.66) even though M3GNet is superior to MEGNet in all other metrics.
-The reason is the one outlined in the previous paragraph as becomes clear from @fig:cumulative-clf-metrics.
+The reason is the one outlined in the previous paragraph as becomes clear from @fig:cumulative-precision-recall.
 MEGNet's line ends at 55.6 k materials which is closest to the true number of 43 k stable materials in our test set.
 All other models overpredict the sum total of stable materials by anywhere from 40% (~59 k for CGCNN) to 104% (85 k for Wrenformer), resulting in large numbers of false positive predictions which lower their DAFs.

 As noted, this is only a problem in practice for exhaustive discovery campaigns that validate _all_ stable predictions from a model.
 More frequently, model predictions will be ranked most-to-least stable and validation stops after some pre-determined compute budget is spent, say, 10k DFT relaxations.
 In that case, most of the false positive predictions near the less stable end of the candidate list are ignored and don't harm the campaign's overall discovery count.